ialberdic/weather/README.md

 1. Try to find out I know you will, (In the first load (Just in the first page) clicking on cards dont get values in BarChart updated.
    It is easy to fix :)
 2. Last page show 2 cards, it should not.
-A fix could be to control how many days left to show...
+It is one of my first experience with React Hooks and I realised it causing multiple rendering and moving card twice after clicking the first right arow.
+I should have developed with classes.
+I was very ambitious, with no time to investigate further :(

 **Just to comment, I would love to create another folder (for example "native") and start to code a React Native app sharing same Redux used for the Web app**